topseed/topseed-videos/tut/labD/LabD.md

 - View page source and the JavaScript function dtInit().
 - Recommended: Read documentation at <http://datatables.net>.

 ### 2c.
-Client-side binding of list data obtained from an API via fetch()
+In-Browser binding of list data obtained from an API via fetch()
 In the previous step, we saw list the list data in JSON format hardcoded in the page.
 - Go to https://1595566120.rsc.cdn77.org/members/dBind/?w=1
-- View page source and look for JavaScript fetch().
+- View page source.
-[TBD: need version without component, we're not there yet in this tutorial]

 ## II Intermediate databinding

-### 1a Server-side binding of list data: the output
+### 1a.
+Server-side binding of list data: the output
 In certain situations (e.g. for basic/slower mobile devices) you will want to use as little JavaScript in the browser as possible.
 If you are able to avoid JavaScript at all the page may qualify as an "AMP" page which gets higher ranking for mobile searches (and free caching) by Google.
 To get there, you may need to bind your data server-side before sending it to the browser as an already complete page.
 - Go to https://1595566120.rsc.cdn77.org/members/dBind/
 - View page source and see the complete HTML and zero JavaScript.
-[TBD: clean up/reduce CSS]

-### 1b Server-side binding of list data: the mechanism
+### 1b.
+Server-side binding of list data: the mechanism
 To obtain complete HTML in 1a we use JavaScript on the server (running on Node.js) to compose the page before returning it to the browser.
 Inspect the server-side code here:
 - <https://github.com/topseed/topseed-demos/blob/master/webApp/route/membersAmp.js>
 See ~ line 108 for a fetch().
+It is using Promise, not callbacks.
+Also don't use XHR or Ajax.
 We place the fetch results in the HTML response.
-[TBD: version without component, and move fetch code to the top of the JS as much as possible]

-### 2 Deciding whether to return the client-side or server-side rendered version
+### 2. Deciding whether to return the client-side or server-side rendered version
 In production, you can use subdomains to decide.
 E.g. when m.topseed.io is called, return the AMP "html only" version.
 When www.topseed.io is called, return the "Web" version that contains JavaScript.
 In development we don't use domains, so we use ?w=1 to simulate a call to the "Web" version.